IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 |---|---|---|---|

-| Function-level summarization | Plain-language summary of a procedure or paragraph with called dependencies inlined | Summary must cite the paragraph name and line range it describes; copybook expansions noted explicitly | When the whole program is dumped as context — LLM hallucinates behavior not in the specific function |
+| Function-level summarization | Plain-language summary of a single paragraph or procedure with its called dependencies inlined | Summary cites the paragraph name and line range; copybook expansions called out explicitly | Whole program dumped into context.
+The model hallucinates behavior for sections it cannot attend to closely |

-| Business rule extraction with citation | Numbered rules with file:line citations proving each rule's source | Every rule entry includes source file, line range, and a direct code quote that supports it | When rules are inferred from multiple files without explicit source mapping — cross-file inference breaks grounding |
+| Business rule extraction with citation | Numbered rules, each carrying a file:line citation that proves its source | Every rule includes source file, line range, and a verbatim code quote that supports it | Rules inferred across multiple files without explicit source mapping.
+Cross-file inference breaks the binding |

-| Data lineage mapping | Field-level graph: what produces each field, what consumes it, what transforms it across programs and copybooks | Each edge in the lineage graph cites the program and line where the assignment or transformation occurs | When copybook expansions are not resolved before analysis — MOVE statements become opaque without the copybook context |
+| Data lineage mapping | Field-level graph: what writes each field, what reads it, what transforms it across programs and copybooks | Every edge cites the program and line where the assignment or transformation occurs | Copybooks not resolved before analysis.
+MOVE statements become opaque without the copybook context |

-| Test generation before rewrite | Behavioral test suite that captures observed input/output behavior of the legacy system | Test cases are validated by running them against the live legacy system before any rewrite begins | When test data is synthetic rather than derived from production traces — edge cases are missed |
+| Test generation before rewrite | Behavioral test suite that pins observed input/output behavior of the legacy system | Cases are validated green against the live legacy system before any rewrite work begins | Test data is synthetic instead of drawn from production traces.
+The edge cases that production already found get missed |

-| Interface synthesis for strangler fig | Modern API specification (OpenAPI or equivalent) derived from the legacy program's entry points and data structures | Each API field maps back to a copybook field or working-storage entry with its original name and type | When the interface is inferred from documentation rather than code — documentation drift produces incorrect specs |
+| Interface synthesis for strangler fig | Modern API contract (OpenAPI or equivalent) derived from the legacy program's entry points and data structures | Every API field maps back to a copybook field or working-storage entry with the original name and type preserved | Interface inferred from documentation rather than code.
+Documentation drift produces a spec the legacy program does not satisfy |

 Rules:

-1. Cite the paragraph name and line range (e.g., CALC-DEDUCTIONS, lines 847-923) at the start.
+1. Open with the paragraph name and line range (e.g., CALC-DEDUCTIONS, lines 847-923).

 2. List every copybook referenced and the specific fields used from each.

-3. List every PERFORM or CALL target — do not summarize them; note them as out-of-scope callees.
+3. List every PERFORM or CALL target — do not summarize them.
+Note them as out-of-scope callees.

 Do not infer or assume — mark it as requiring additional context.